mohan2020/w2hsite/site/content/team/index.md

       bgpic: /img/bg/photo3.jpg
       pic: /img/team/kopinsky.jpg
       text: >
-        Michael Kopinsky is a senior software developer at the Penn Medicine Center for Health Care Innovation and the Center for Health Incentives and Behavioral Economics.
-Specifically, Michael works to expand the reach of Way to Health platform while reducing cost and increasing quality.<br><br>Prior to joining the team, Michael worked for the Department of Pathology at Montefiore Medical Center, building systems to better integrate the laboratory with the clinical setting.
-Michael received his bachelor's degree in bioengineering at the University of Pennsylvania.
+        Michael Kopinsky leads the Way to Health development team.
+He is passionate about building high quality software and teams, and has been doing so here at Penn/Way to Health since 2014 when he moved to Philadelphia.<br><br>Prior to joining the team, Michael worked for the Department of Pathology at Montefiore Medical Center, building systems to better integrate the laboratory with the clinical setting.
+Michael received his bachelor's degree in bioengineering at the University of Pennsylvania, and a certificate in Clinical Informatics at Oregon Health and Science University.
     - name: Christianne Sevinc
       title: Operations Lead
       twitter: